How to get from Barcelona to Mallorca by ferry

 The distance between Barcelona and Mallorca is around 112 nautical miles (207 km).

 Am I allowed to travel from Barcelona to Mallorca?

-Where can I book ferry tickets from Barcelona to Mallorca?
+Where can I book cheap ferry tickets from Barcelona to Mallorca?

-You can easily book ferry tickets to Mallorca and the Balearic Islands on Ferryhopper.
-Find information about available routes on Ferryhopper’s Map of ferries, you can find all available ferry crossings, compare ferry companies, itineraries and prices and book your trip with just 4 clicks.
+You can book cheap ferry tickets to Mallorca and the Balearic Islands online on Ferryhopper.
+On our Map of ferries, you can find all available ferry crossings, compare ferry companies, itineraries and prices and book your trip with just 4 clicks.

-Cala Pi: Secluded beach with umbrellas and loungers in the south of Mallorca.
+Cala Pi: Secluded beach with umbrellas and loungers on the south coast of Mallorca